GarrettJudd/FFIEC/PaaS WebApp/Azure Security and Compliance Blueprint - FFIEC PaaS WebApp Overview.md

 For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
 Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

-The entire solution is built upon Azure Storage which customers configure from the Azure portal.
-Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
-Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data, as a second copy will be stored in a separate location hundreds of miles away.
+The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
+Azure stores three copies of data within a customer's selected datacenter for resiliency.
+Geographic redundant storage ensures that data will be replicated to a secondary datacenter hundreds of miles away and stored again as three copies within that datacenter, preventing an adverse event at the customer's primary data center from resulting in a loss of data.

-For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
+For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
+Azure Active Directory role-based access control is used for controlling access to deployed resources and keys in Azure Key Vault.
 System health is monitored through Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

-Azure SQL Database is commonly managed through SQL Server Management Studio (SSMS), which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection.
+Azure SQL Database is commonly managed through SQL Server Management Studio, which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection.

-Furthermore, Application Insights provides real time application performance management and analytics through Operations Management Suite. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**
+Furthermore, Application Insights provides real time application performance management and analytics through Log Analytics. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![PaaS WebApp for FFIEC Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20FFIEC%20PaaS%20WebApp%20Reference%20Architecture.png)